-Contestants compete in five kooky and thought-provoking rounds for the love and mercy of the judges panel and a tyrannical audience, and for the grand prize: $100 and the title of Archbraggadocio.
+Contestants compete in five kooky and thought-provoking rounds for the love and mercy of the judges panel and you, the audience—yes, you!

 118 Elliot is a modern, fully ADA accessible space for the creative arts, educational talks, and personal events for up to 220 people in the heart of downtown Brattleboro.
 Learn more at 118elliot.com.

 The Brattleboro Literary Festival was founded in 2002 by a very small group of bibliophiles from area bookstores and libraries.
 The very first festival featured Nobel Prize winning legend Saul Bellow in his last public appearance.
 Since then the festival has gone on to present over 400 authors, including winners of the Pulitzer Prize, National Book Award, National Book Critics Circle Award, Newbery Medal, and the Caldecott Medal.
 Learn more at brattleboroliteraryfestival.org.